EarlLandicho/Invoker-Game-Project/README.md

 ### Game Areas and Levels
 You don't start with all the spells at your disposal.
 You increase the number of spirits you have as you progress throughout the game.
 Each spirit you collect makes you stronger.
 You gain more spells to use to defeat enemies and fill your combo bar.
 Areas have battlefields where you have to defeat all enemies in the area to progress.
 Find the key to unlock the exit.

+### Status Effects
+There are four negative status effects that enemies and the player can have:

+* Poison - deals constant damage.
+Each tick damage is small but poisons last long.
+* Oil - slows movement and decrease jump height.
+Will increase burning damage.
+* Buring - deals constant damage.
+Each tick damage is big but only lasts quickly.
+If target is oiled when buring is applied, total burning damage is increased.
+* Stun - disables the target for a short time.
+The player can still cast spells while stunned.

 ## Why am I creating this game?